ncatlab/nlab-content/pages/3/0/6/1/21603/content.md

 (\forall x,h.(x \Vdash Nat) \Rightarrow (h \Vdash C(x)) \Rightarrow (c \Vdash C(suc(x)))) \Rightarrow$
 $\qquad (c \Vdash C(n))$

 So in the HOAS formulation of rules, the judgment forms are atomic relation symbols in a predicate logic, and the rules are axioms.
 Note that $C$ in this example rule is a *function* in the HOAS formulation.
-But it's a function of the metalanguage, not of the object language.
+But it's a function of the logical framework, not of the object language.
 When rules quantify over functions, that's second-order quantification.

 Translating ordinary rules into HOAS lands in a second-order fragment.
 There's a somewhat standard notation for rules of this fragment, which leaves the quantifiers implicit, and more resembles ordinary rules.
 (Meta)variables "declared" to the left of a turnstile in a "premise" are quantified just in that premise; the rest are quantified at the outside of the rule.
 Note that all the premise-local quantifiers only quantify over terms, which is first-order.
 Here is $natElim$ in this "second-order" notation: